 At this time, only Excel 2016 for Office 365 subscribers supports the Stocks and Geography data types.
 Other versions of Excel may eventually support these data types, as we are continually improving Excel.
 If you open these new data types in a version of Excel that doesn't support them, #VALUE! will appear for those cells.
 And #NAME? will appear in place of any formulas that reference these data types.

-If you are using the Stocks or Geography data types in a table, you can type under the last row of the table.
+You cannot select a cell with a data type, and drag the fill handle down to link up text that's not already a data type.
+The same thing goes for the Format Painter.
+However, if you are using these data types in a table, you can type under the last row of the table.
 When you press Enter, Excel will automatically attempt to match your text with online data, and convert it into a data type.
-However, you cannot select a cell with a data type, and drag the fill handle down to link up text that's not already a data type.
-The same thing goes for the Format Painter.
+It will also do this if you aren't using a table.
+Just make sure the cell you are typing in has two or more cells above it that already use a data type.

 The Stocks and Geography data types are very new, and there are some traditional Excel features that will not function well with them.
 For example, if you try to create a PivotTable based on information from these data types, you'll get a #VALUE! error.
 And, using these data types with Power Pivot, Power Query, or even some charts may not work as expected.